-This course will be a follow up from our Grasshopper 101 course, specifically focused on the way data is organised in Grasshopper.
-We’ll be looking at Grasshopper’s way of storing data, which is a little different then most programming languages.
+This course will be a follow up from our Grasshopper 101 course, specifically focused on the way data is organized in Grasshopper.
+We’ll be looking at Grasshopper’s way of storing data, which is a little different than most programming languages.

 In our first part of the course, we’ll start by taking a look at a simple flattened list.
 And we’ll go over some helpful components to access, retrieve and manipulate objects within that list.
 We’ll take a look at lists of simple data types and how to operate on them using some helpful components from the sets tab.

 In the second part of the course we’ll take a look at nested lists and how Grasshopper organizes data as a Data Tree Structure and why we call it a tree.
 We’ll use some helpful components combined with some example cases of how they may come in handy when you’re creating your definition.